kofi-kusi/kofi-kusi/README.md

 ## 📫 How to Reach Me

-Feel free to connect or reach out to me here on GitHub!
+Feel free to connect or reach out to me on X!
 I'm always open to collaboration and new opportunities.

 ---